ideascube/ansiblecube/DOC/deployment.md

 * update

-This action will keep your device up to date each time the device get an Internet connection.
+This action will keep your device up to date every time the device gets an Internet connection.
 This is done automatically.
 However you can use it manually with this script.

 > **WARNING**